ALife-Newsletter/Newsletter/edition_015/10_Project_PowerPlants.md

 # Featured Paper: Artificial "Power Plants"
 Spotted by Lana

 I can't help it, I love projects that mix plants and robotics!
-How could I resist this recent paper about fake leaves that produce real emergy?
+How could I resist this recent paper about fake leaves that produce real energy?
-The leaves are "multi-source enery harvesters": they produce electricity from both windpower and falling rain.
+The leaves are "multi-source energy harvesters": they produce electricity from both windpower and falling rain.

 ![figure from the paper: a fake potted plant with added energy-producing fake leaves](images/plants2.jpeg)